 It’s recommended to monitor and assess the impact of coping skills over time to determine their effectiveness in managing depression.
 If symptoms persist or worsen, seeking professional help is essential.

-A person should consider seeking professional help for depression when their symptoms noticeably interfere with their daily functioning, relationships, and/or overall well-being.
-This includes experiencing persistent feelings of sadness, hopelessness, or worthlessness, loss of interest in activities, changes in appetite or sleep patterns, difficulty concentrating, or thoughts of self-harm.2
+A person should consider seeking professional help for depression when their symptoms noticeably interfere with their daily functioning, relationships, and overall well-being.
+This may include persistent sadness, hopelessness, low self-worth, disinterest in activities, appetite or sleep changes.2

 Here are some common treatment options for depression to look into: